Student Services Fee¶

 CEHD offers conference presentation and research development grants for all CEHD graduate and professional students, as well as professional development grants for CEHD professional students.

 COGS provides four grant opportunities to students: Graduate Student Event Grant, Student Group Development Grant, Conference Travel Grant, and Career Development Grant.

 Women's Center Gender Equity Grants seek to support a more inclusive, diverse University community with an enhanced campus climate for women faculty, staff, and students.
 Gender Equity Grants are intended to foster and support increased awareness, improved understanding, and institutional change.

-The Minnesota Student Associations offers a variety of grants for registered student organizations that can assist with their operational and event costs.
+The Undergraduate Student Government offers a variety of grants for registered student organizations that can assist with their operational and event costs.

 The Professional Student Government offers a variety of grant programs for professional students and student organizations with a professional student focus.
 These include Academic Grants, Professional Development Grants, Inter-council Grants, and Social Grants.

 Huntington Bank offers sponsorships up to $1,000 to University departments and registered student groups for on-campus events.
 Each group is eligible for one (1) event per calendar year.

 The Gender and Sexuality Center for Queer and Trans Life (GSC) and the President’s Initiative to Prevent Sexual Misconduct (PIPSM) are launching a new grant initiative which aims to amplify peer-based sexual violence prevention efforts among LGBTQIA+ student communities.
 The grant initiative will provide up to $1500 of funding and support to three informal or formal student groups to implement a small group norms intervention or a social norms marketing campaign.
 Groups of students are invited to submit a grant proposal for campus-based initiatives to help prevent sexual misconduct among LGBTQIA+ students.